This post may contain affiliate links.

 Also, if you are looking for a great Spanish curriculum for young children, definitely check out Llamitas Spanish.

 Without further ado, here are 35 of the best Spanish books I have encountered.
 (So far!)

 Classic Spanish Novels

-A sweet and simple love story, this 1884 novel by writer and diplomat Juan Valera is easy to read and an excellent pick for intermediate Spanish language learners.
+Pepita Jimenez is a sweet and simple love story, this 1884 novel by writer and diplomat Juan Valera is easy to read and an excellent pick for intermediate Spanish language learners.

-An absolute classic!
+Don Quixote is an absolute classic!
 This iconic Spanish novel follows the (mis)adventures of an idealistic noble and his “squire” as they seek to bring chivalric justice back to a world that sorely needs it.

-Another beloved novel of the Spanish language canon, Sandra Cisneros’ La Casa en Mango Street tells the coming of age story of a young Chicana girl in an impoverished Chicago neighborhood.
+Another beloved novel of the Spanish language canon, Sandra Cisneros’ La Casa en Mango Street tells the coming-of-age story of a young Chicana girl in an impoverished Chicago neighborhood.